khalidrafi6/spacemacs-android/README.md

 # Spacemacs-Android: An Unofficial Fork of Spacemacs Optimized for Android

 Welcome to **Spacemacs-Android** – a customized fork of [Spacemacs](https://github.com/syl20bnr/spacemacs) designed specifically for Android devices!
-This project aims to bring the features of Spacemacs to Android to provide you with a familiar mobile development environment as your desktop.
+This project aims to bring the features of Spacemacs to Android to provide you with a familiar development environment on your Android like your desktop.

 ---